TauntonandSomersetNHSTrust/ydh-toc-itk3/README.md

 [Northumbria Healthcare NHS Foundation Trust](https://www.northumbria.nhs.uk/) (NH) have also built in-house and, on 2022-01-18, Richard Leonard and Christopher Rouse talked through their development over MS Teams.
 NH have used the [Java-based MESH client](https://digital.nhs.uk/services/message-exchange-for-social-care-and-health-mesh/compare-mesh-services), which utilises `.dat` and `.ctl` Kettering XML files, for sending Transfer of Care documents, and shared their process.

-## Gaining Access to the MESH REST API
+## Accessing the MESH REST API

 ### Accessing the Development/Test APIs

 As noted in the requirements section above, NHS Digital's documentation regarding MESH adoption is confusing.

-NHS Digital's [ITOC team](itoc.supportdesk@nhs.net) and [API Management team](api.management@nhs.net) were contacted on 2022-07-21 in the hope they could clarify what we need to do to access the test MESH APIs.
+NHS Digital's ITOC team (itoc.supportdesk@nhs.net) and API Management team (api.management@nhs.net) were contacted on 2022-07-21 in the hope they could clarify what we need to do to access the test MESH APIs.

 The API Management team responded on 2022-08-03, pointing us to the [Message Exchange for Social Care and Health (MESH) API](https://digital.nhs.uk/developer/api-catalogue/message-exchange-for-social-care-and-health-api) page that we had already been looking at.

 The ITOC team responded on 2022-08-10, directing us to the [Connect to a Path to Live environment](https://digital.nhs.uk/services/path-to-live-environments/connect-to-a-path-to-live-environment) page.

+From reviewing both pages, it appears that we need to request a test organisation and test mailbox prior to gaining access to the test APIs.

 ### Requesting a Test Organisation